Chandigarh

-Chandigarh is one of the earliest planned cities in post independence India and is internationally known for its architecture and urban design.
+Chandigarh is one of the earliest planned cities in post-independence India and is internationally known for its architecture and urban design.
 The master plan of the city was prepared by Swiss-French architect Le Corbusier, which built upon earlier plans created by the Polish architect Maciej Nowicki and the American planner Albert Mayer.
-Most of the government buildings and housing in the city were designed by a team headed by Le Corbusier, Jane Drew and Maxwell Fry.
-Chandigarh's Capitol Complex—as part of a global ensemble of Corbusier's buildings—was declared a World Heritage Site by UNESCO at the 40th session of the World Heritage Conference in July 2016.
+Most of the government buildings and housing in the city were designed by a team headed by Le Corbusier and British architects Dame Jane Drew and Maxwell Fry.
+Chandigarh's Capitol Complex—as part of a global ensemble of Le Corbusier's buildings—was declared a World Heritage Site by UNESCO at the 40th session of the World Heritage Conference in July 2016.

-Chandigarh has grown greatly since its initial construction, and has also driven the development of two satellite cities in its neighbouring states.
-The metropolitan area of Chandigarh, Mohali and Panchkula collectively forms a "tri-city", with a combined population of over 1,611,770.
+Chandigarh has grown greatly since its initial construction, and has also driven the development of Mohali and Panchkula; the tri-city metropolitan area has a combined population of over 1,611,770.
 The city has one of the highest per capita incomes in the country.
-The union territory has one of the highest Human Development Index among Indian states and territories.
+The union territory has the third-highest Human Development Index among Indian states and territories.
 In 2015, a survey by LG Electronics ranked it as the happiest city in India on the happiness index.
-In 2015, an article published by BBC named Chandigarh one of the few master-planned cities in the world to have succeeded in terms of combining monumental architecture, cultural growth, and modernisation.
+In 2015, an article published by the BBC identified Chandigarh as one of the few master-planned cities in the world to have succeeded in terms of combining monumental architecture, cultural growth, and modernisation.

 Etymology

-The name Chandigarh is a compound of Chandi and Garh.
-Chandi refers to the Hindu goddess Chandi and Garh means fortress.
-The name is derived from Chandi Mandir, an ancient temple devoted to the Hindu Goddess Chandi near the city in Panchkula District.
+The name Chandigarh means "fort of Chandi" and is a compound of Chandi, which refers to the Hindu goddess Chandi, a manifestation of Shakti, and Garh, meaning stronghold or fortress.
+The name is taken from a village where a temple dedicated to goddess Chandi stood.
+The temple exists today at Chandi Mandir, on the outskirts of the city, in the neighbouring district of Panchkula in Haryana.

 The motif or sobriquet of "The City of Beauty" was derived from the City Beautiful movement, which was a popular philosophy in North American urban planning during the 1890s and 1900s.
-Architect Albert Mayer, the initial planner of Chandigarh, lamented the American rejection of City Beautiful concepts and declared, "We want to create a beautiful city..."
+Architect Albert Mayer, the initial planner of Chandigarh, lamented the American rejection of City Beautiful concepts and declared, "We want to create a beautiful city".
 The phrase was used as a logo in official publications in the 1970s and is now how the city describes itself.